Greece Moments Greece Moments

 MykonosArtGR offers special souvenirs

-Happiness Mykonos: Mini-Boutqiue on the corner of Georgouli Alley.
-The selection ranges from simple print shirts to stylish summer dresses to hip beach bags and high-quality leather sandals from Greece.
+Happiness Mykonos: A mini-boutique on the corner of Georgouli Alley.
+The selection ranges from simple printed T-shirts and stylish summer dresses to trendy beach bags and high-quality leather sandals from Greece.

 #3 History of Little Venice

-The origin of Little Venice’s distinctive houses dates back to the 13th century, when the Venetians ruled Mykonos.
-Even then, Mykonos was an important transshipment point on the trade routes in the Mediterranean.
-Merchants and sailors made a stopover here to replenish their goods on their way from the east to Italy.
+The origins of the distinctive houses in Little Venice date back to the 13th century, when the Venetians ruled Mykonos.
+Even then, Mykonos was an important hub on the Mediterranean trade routes.
+Merchants and sailors stopped here to restock their goods on their way from the East to Italy.

 Klein Venedig Mykonos Kykladen Urlaub Tipps

-However, many houses date back to the Ottoman occupation period and were not built by the Venetians.
-The Ottomans ruled Mykonos from 1537 onwards and significantly shaped today’s appearance with their overhanging balconies and bay windows.
-Nevertheless, the name Little Venice has survived to this day.
+However, many houses date back to the Ottoman occupation and were not built by the Venetians.
+The Ottomans ruled Mykonos from 1537 onward and, with their overhanging balconies and bay windows, significantly shaped the area’s current appearance.
+Nevertheless, the name Little Venice has endured to this day.

 klein venedig mykonos sonnenuntergang

-Beautiful then as now: The sunset in Little Venice
+Beautiful then and now: the sunset in Little Venice

-Little Venice was a popular anchorage for smugglers’ ships in the late Middle Ages, and piracy was strong.
-The living conditions on Mykonos were poor, so that quite a few islanders were involved in the smuggling business at that time.
-The construction of the houses made it possible to load the stolen goods quickly.
+In the late Middle Ages, Little Venice was a popular anchorage for smuggling ships, and piracy was rampant.
+Living conditions on Mykonos were poor, so quite a few islanders were involved in the smuggling trade at the time.
+The design of the houses allowed for the quick loading of stolen goods.

 Mykonos Party Insel Bar Klein Venedig Griechenland

-Formerly a meeting place for pirates, today for partygoers
+Once a meeting place for pirates, now for partygoers

-South of Little Venice, the trail climbs up to Kato Mili Hill, where the six Windmills of Mykonos enthroned.
-From up here you can enjoy a wonderful view of the small town, and even at sunset you can usually find a free spot despite the crowds.
+South of Little Venice, the path leads up to Kato Mili Hill, where the six windmills of Mykonos stand.
+From up here, you can enjoy a magnificent view of the small town, and even at sunset, you can usually still find a free spot despite the crowds.

 Windmühlen von Mykonos beste Besuchszeit

-Once upon a time, the treeless hill was used to intercept the strong winds directly from the sea and to power the mills for the production of grain.
-In the past, there are said to have been even more windmills in the area.
+In the past, the treeless hill was used to capture the strong winds blowing directly from the sea and power the mills for grain production.
+It is said that there used to be even more windmills in the area.

 Mykonos Klein Venedig Restaurant Kastros

-View from the Kastro Bar to the windmills
+View from the Kastro Bar toward the windmills

-By the way, the Mykonos windmills can be seen very well from the Kastro district from photographically capture.
-At the end of the narrow alley where the Kastros Bar you have a wonderful view of the windmill hill from the rocks in front of you.
+By the way, the Mykonos windmills are best photographed from the Kastro district.
+At the end of the narrow alley where Kastro Bar is located, you have a magnificent view of the windmill hill from the rocks in front.

 Windmühlen von Mykonos Sonnenuntergang Griechenland